-Despite this lack of questioning, I did not fall into submission; I walked into it, fully aware of what it meant for me, yet for or a time, this part of my life remained in the shadows.
-It wasn’t until I moved beyond misconceptions and damaging stereotypes that I truly began to understand it.
-In doing so, I became stronger than I ever imagined.
-Ironically, my journey into submission became a journey into power and a path to self-actualisation.
+That said, I didn’t fall into submission by accident.
+I chose it knowingly and with intention.
+For a long time, though, that part of my life stayed hidden.
+It wasn’t until I moved past myths and harmful stereotypes that I began to truly understand what submission meant for me.
+In the process, I became far stronger than I ever expected.
+What began as a journey into submission became a journey into power and self-understanding.

 Beyond Labels